Image Encoding#

 Concepts of Sampling Rate, Bit Rate, Frames, and Fields#

 An image is obtained by sampling and quantizing an analog signal, while a video consists of a series of images.
 The higher the resolution and quantization bit depth of the images during capture, the more information can be expressed, resulting in clearer visuals.
-Video has a property called sampling frequency, which refers to the number of samples taken in a unit of time.
+Video has a property called sampling frequency, which is the number of samples taken per unit time.
 The sampling frequency of video is also limited by the human eye, typically between 20 to 30 frames per second.
-When the sampling frequency is between 10 to 20 frames per second, the human eye perceives the motion as choppy, while increasing the sampling frequency to 20 to 30 frames makes it appear smoother.
-If the sampling frequency is increased further, the human eye finds it difficult to perceive the difference, which is why films are typically shot at 24 or 30 frames per second.
+When the sampling frequency is between 10 to 20 frames per second, the human eye can perceive a lack of smoothness in fast-moving images, while increasing the sampling frequency to 20 to 30 frames makes it appear smoother.
+If the sampling frequency is increased further, the human eye finds it difficult to perceive this difference, which is why the current film shooting uses a sampling frequency of 24 or 30 frames.

-When the bit rate is nearly constant, it is referred to as constant bit rate (CBR), but it can also vary, in which case it is called variable bit rate (VBR).
-The following diagram shows a constrained VBR, where not much bit is spent when the frame is black.
+When the bit rate is nearly constant, it is called Constant Bit Rate (CBR), but it can also vary, in which case it is called Variable Bit Rate (VBR).
+The following diagram shows a constrained VBR, where not too many bits are used when the frame is black.

 Introduction to H264#